The Loveluck and Related Families in Glamorgan

 Subsequent generations of the Loveluck family spread further afield to Aberavon, Coychurch, Bridgend, Maesteg, etc. In later years the family dispersed further, and some moved to other areas of the UK, and also to other countries, including the USA, Canada, Australia and Chile.

 The first generations of Glamorgan Lovelucks were mostly farmers, although some of the female members married into other backgrounds.
 In particular, John Loveluck's daughter Ann married Richard Thomas, who owned iron and steel works which became Richard Thomas & Baldwins steelworks, later to become the British Steel Company.
 Later generations of Lovelucks also included a number of farmers, but also other trades and professions.
 In particular Lovelucks could be found in marine related occupations, not surprisingly in view of the proximity of the Glamorgan ports of Cardiff and Swansea.
-The marine connections are illustrated by some relevant shipping records (contributed by John Dixon) and a transcript of the journal of James Courtis Loveluck, describing a voyage by sea from Cardiff to Istanbul, and then on to the Ukrainian ports of Odessa and Nikolayev.
+The marine connections are illustrated by some relevant shipping records (contributed by John Dixon and Graham Lovelock) and a transcript of the journal of James Courtis Loveluck, describing a voyage by sea from Cardiff to Istanbul, and then on to the Ukrainian ports of Odessa and Nikolayev.

 You can navigate the web site using the menus at the top of the page.
 There are sections on source records and a collection of documents concerning the Loveluck family.
 However, perhaps the most important section concerns the family tree database, which can be browsed using the Kiwitrees tool.
 Kiwitrees is a web based tool for visualising family history data represented in the standard GEDCOM format, and provides access to source references as well as names, dates and places.
 You will find details of recent changes to the web site on the What's New page.

 Sources and Collaborators